CSC-DPR/eopf-cpm/docs/source/user-guide/product.rst

             print(product_read_from_store["measurements/geo_position/latitude/cartesian"]._data)
             print(product_read_from_store["measurements/geo_position/latitude/polar"]._data.to_numpy())

-    If you want to load a full product in memory, you can use the :obj:`eopf.product.EOProduct.load` method:
+    If you want to load a full product in memory, you can use the :meth:`EOProduct.load` method:

     .. jupyter-execute::